V3 routing

 Vanilla JS (no router library)

-Same pattern as Svelte: pushState for navigation, popstate for back/forward, normalize against the base path.
+Same pattern as Svelte, branched on platform: on web pushState for navigation and popstate for back/forward (normalized against the base path); on native location.hash and hashchange (path pushState is blocked on file:).
 Keep a module-scoped currentNavId to ignore stale resolutions:

 var manifest = Fliplet.Router.getRouteManifest();